Petros Garoufalias

 Petros Garoufalias (Πέτρος Γαρουφαλιάς, 1901 – September 17, 1984) was a Greek politician and businessman, and President of the Fix Beer Company.
 He was a major financial backer of Prime Minister Georgios Papandreou, under whom he served as Minister of Defense.
-However, in 1965 he was heavily involved in the events known as the "Apostasy", which led to the fall of the Center Union government.
+However, he was heavily involved in the events known as the "Iouliana" of 1965, which led to the fall of the Center Union government.

 Life

 Born in Arta in 1901, Garoufalias came from a prominent family of the Arta region; his ancestor Nikolaos Garoufalias was a member of Filiki Eteria and had fought in the Greek War of Independence in the 1820s.
 His father, Evangelos Garoufalias, had served as Mayor of Arta and as Member of Parliament.

 Garoufalias graduated from the Law School of Athens University and earned post-graduate degrees in Commercial Law and Economics in Berlin and Paris.

 He served as a Member of Parliament for Arta Prefecture, and was closely associated with Georgios Papandreou.
 With Papandreou's help, Garoufalias was named Minister of Public Order, Minister of the Interior and Deputy Minister of National Economy (Coordination) in the centrist governments of 1950–52, under Prime Ministers Nikolaos Plastiras and Sophoklis Venizelos (Papandreou himself was Deputy Prime Minister).